-Holmesglen's Bachelor of Information Systems has a practical, hands-on approach to learning, focused on building technical skills from the ground up.
+Holmesglen's Bachelor of Information Systems has a practical, hands-on approach to learning, focusing on building technical skills from the ground up.

-The course gives students broad capability across the areas of networking, programming and web design, database design, cyber security and business analytics.
+The course gives students broad capability across the areas of networking, programming, web design, database design, cyber security and business analytics.

 Subjects feature learning in business analysis, cloud computing, virtualisation, cyber security, big data and business intelligence, business management, information security and network security.